 In December 2010, the FASB issued FASB ASU 2010-28, "Intangibles - Goodwill and Other," which affects entities evaluating goodwill for impairment under FASB ASC 350-20.
 ASU 2010-28, among other things, requires entities with a zero or negative carrying value to assess, considering qualitative factors, whether it is more likely than not that goodwill impairment exists.
-If an entity concludes that it is more likely than not that goodwill impairment exists, the entity must perform step 2 of the goodwill impairment test.
+If an entity concludes that it is more likely than not that goodwill impairment test.
 This guidance was adopted by the Company for the fiscal year beginning on January 1, 2012 and did not have a material impact on the Company's financial statements.